 Have your dealer check the tires if you feel a consistent vibration while driving.
 A tire should always be rebalanced if it is removed from the wheel.
 When you have new tires installed, make sure they are balanced.
 This increases riding comfort and tire life.
 For best results, have the installer perform a dynamic balance.

-For vehicles with aluminum wheels: Improper wheel weights can damage your vehicle's aluminum wheels.
-Use only genuine Honda wheel weights for balancing.
+On vehicles with aluminum wheels, improper wheel weights can damage your vehicle's wheels.
+Use only Honda wheel weights for balancing.